valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

     * Next, Next, Install
 * [Vagrant](https://www.vagrantup.com/downloads.html)

-### (Optional: Advanced security) Generate SSH key for GIT repo
+### Generate SSH key for GIT repo
 You can use Git with Putty Pageant and not give passwords to Git programm when interacting with repo.
 Generate dedicated key in Puttygen.
 Save private part with password.
 Load public part to Your account
 Use privatekey with pageant.
 Run Putty and try to connect to git@<repo_ssh_url>.
 Save repository signature.
 Connection will fail it is OK.
+Purpose of this connection is to save SSH key of repo to known keys- git bash have bug which not allow doing this.
-Done.
-You can use git SSH links.
+Run [pageant](https://www.ssh.com/ssh/putty/putty-manuals/0.68/Chapter9.html) with right key before interacting with repo via GitBash or SSH from putty to controller VM.

 ## Git
 Configure Git for the first time from gitbash